aferodeveloper/afero-devdocs/docs/StandaloneHub.md

    This will fetch the afero-ble and afero-hub packages as well as any other prerequisite packages you may need.

-**2**&nbsp;&nbsp;During installation, you will be prompted to accept the [Afero Developer Terms of Service](https://www.afero.io/legal#developer), which is the license that covers your use of the Afero ble and hub packages.
+**2**&nbsp;&nbsp;During installation, you will be prompted to accept the [Afero Developer Terms of Service](https://www.afero.io/html/home/privacy.html) (scroll down on this page to read Developer Terms) before the packages will install.
+, which is the license that covers your use of the Afero ble and hub packages.

 **3**&nbsp;&nbsp;Skip down to [Add the Virtual-Hub Device to Your Account](../StandaloneHub#add-the-virtual-hub-device-to-your-account) to continue.